 Keigo and Informal Japanese

 Most textbooks teach formal/polite Japanese, otherwise known as Keigo.
 My guess is because a) it's too much for beginners to learn both at once or b) because 'polite' speech is considered more important than informal for beginners to learn.
 That last reason makes sense to me, considering that a new Japanese learner will not be speaking informally with anyone, at least until they make some Japanese friends.

-Something I just stumbled upon recently, a Japanese guy called Yuta8 has a basic Japanese course which takes the opposite approach and teaches informal speech before Keigo.
-Yuta, being a native, chose to focus in particular on the differences between Keigo (polite) and informal Japanese.
-Not only is this crucial if you want to talk to friends without sounding stiff and formal, the other advantage this gives is that informal speech is simpler than formal speech and mirrors the way Japanese people learn - informally with their family first, using words like 'taberu?' in their basic form before learning the polite conjugations, tabemasu, tabemashita, etc.
+Knowing the difference is crucial if you want to talk to friends without sounding stiff and formal, and the other advantage this gives is that informal speech is simpler than formal speech and mirrors the way Japanese people learn - informally with their family first, using words like 'taberu?' in their basic form before learning the polite conjugations, tabemasu, tabemashita, etc.

 First Six Months, Step by Step

 So in summary my progression has gone:

 1. Learn Hiragana and Katakana - small time effort, about a week or two